jef132/CyberArkAppLauncher-CSharp/README.md

 **Overview**

-Small App that can be use to allow users to launch applications installed on Cyberark PSM servers written in C#.
+Small App that can be used to allow users to launch applications installed on Cyberark PSM servers written in C#.
 RestSharp library is used for REST API calls.

 **Details**